sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

 But, the question here is: if your languages supports checked exceptions, when should you actually use them?

-Of course, we don't want to go down to road of bad guidelines like "use them one some exception really needs to be handled".
+Of course, we don't want to go down the road of bad guidelines like "use them one some exception really needs to be handled".

 Important thing to consider is that checked exceptions have the nasty